Abdul Muqeet Waheed

 First and foremost, I learned to admire, the renowned Mona Lisa artwork that many people adore.

 You should find the Mona Lisa instantly and see it first.
 To beat the crowd, I hurried to the Mona Lisa after entering the Richelieu wing. run to the gallery containing the Mona Lisa while up the many steps.
 The new queuing system enables access to the artwork in less than a minute.
 Even with the wait time, I spent about an hour with the Mona Lisa.
 The Mona Lisa was in an extremely crowded space.

-I focused on how my eyes see and feel to see whether she is smiling at me (not discussing the scientific or anything else).
+I focused on how my eyes saw and felt to see whether she was smiling at me (not discussing the scientific or anything else).

 Being among the coffins or mummies made me feel cold when I first arrived in the ancient Egypt zone since it appeared quieter and quieter than other areas.

 The statue of Venus de Milo-Milo is the next well-known piece I discovered.
 The most well-known sculpture of Aphrodite, the god of love and splendor in Greek mythology, is an ancient Greek statue.
 Marble statues are slightly larger than real ones and are sculpted in them.